-Since Empirical Research doesn't help as much in something as cyclical as improvements in an everer-changing environment of a classroom, another type of research is used -
+Since Empirical Research doesn't help in something as cyclical as improvements in an ever-changing environment such as a classroom, another type of research is used -

 Action Research Method

 Action research consists of a family of research methodologies that pursue action and research outcomes at the same time.
 It therefore has some components that resemble consultancy or change agency, and some which resemble field research.